 image') to be of a normative nature.
 Normativity, in his

-view, thus penetrates the whole of our specifically
+view, thus penetrates the whole of our specific

 ![]() |